-Plan your space to create a breath taking space like The Glasshouse I Interior Design: Nina May Interiors I Architecture: Urban Future I Photography: Nicole England
+A breath taking interior like The Glasshouse stems from careful planning.
+Interior Design: Nina May Interiors I Architecture: Urban Future I Photography: Nicole England

 As an interior architect, I often get asked by clients, friends and family how they can improve the overall look and feel of their space.
 Although there are no hard and fast rules when it comes to interior design, they want to know my tips and simple design tricks.
 They have the ‘fundamentals’ in place, but their rooms don’t feel quite complete.

 Over the next few months I’m going to unlock some simple design tricks to enable you to steer your design transformation in the right direction.
 If you enjoy the interior design process and want to embark on a project yourself, you’re in the right place!
 Without even realising it, you’ve probably seen these simple design tricks used over and over.
 Now I’m going to break them down for you.

 As they say – a goal without a plan is just a wish!

 Designers plan down to the finest detail.
 We want to understand how you use your space now and how this may change in the future.
 We want to know the pieces you love, the styles you admire and how you want your home to feel?
 We take measurements of every aspect of your space so that we can ensure that each piece selected is the perfect proportion and scale.
 We assess your budget and look at your existing pieces carefully to ensure that any new items compliment or contrast with them and create balance and harmony.

 Design is the art of purposeful planning.
 Interior Design is the art of making those plans come to life in your space.

 My first step to plan your space is to assess how it functions and how the elements could be manipulated to better fit the users.
 Ask yourself what you need in your space?
 Determine how you move through the space?
 Would a different layout improve functionality?
 Are there any deficiencies with the current space?